rabrahm/ceres/README.md

 3) a text file (results.txt) that contains a summary of the results of the reduction including the radial velocity measurements and the atmospheric parameters.

 The .fits files are data cubes with dimensions (10,nords,npix), where nords are the total number of processed echelle orders, and npix in the number of pixels in the dispersion direction.
-The ten entrances in the first dimension correspond to:
+The ten entries in the first dimension correspond to:

     0-  Wavelength
     1-  Extracted Flux
-    2-  Measurment of the error in the extracted flux 1./sqrt(Var) 3-  Blaze corrected Flux
+    2-  Measurement of the error in the extracted flux [1./sqrt(Var)] 3-  Blaze corrected Flux
-    4-  Measurment of the error in the blaze corrected flux 5-  Continuum normalized flux
+    4-  Measurement of the error in the blaze corrected flux 5-  Continuum normalized flux
-    6-  Measurment of the error in the continuum normalized flux 7-  Estimated continuum
+    6-  Measurement of the error in the continuum normalized flux 7-  Estimated continuum
-    8-  Signal to noise ratio
+    8-  Signal-to-noise ratio
     9-  Continumm normalized flux multiplied by the derivative of the wavelength with respect to the pixels 10- Corresponding error of the 9th entrance

-The colummns in the results.txt file have the following meaning:
+The colummns in the results.txt file are the following:

     0-  Object name
     1-  MBJD